 There is a sturdy handle atop the harness for extra control; the interchangeable patches mean you can swap the Julius K9 logo for either your dog’s name or let people know your dog’s temperament.
 This small dog harness is available in no less than eight sizes and several colours, so you are sure to find the perfect one for your little dog.

 - There is no front clip; however, you can buy the chest strap with front dog leash attachment separately.

 There is a common misconception that only large dogs need no-pull harnesses, but the truth is that a little dog is just as susceptible to collar related injuries when pulling; this harness spreads the pressure across the dog’s body, reducing the chance of damage to the trachea.

 Made of durable nylon and padded for comfort, the breathable air mesh ensures your pup stays cool whatever the weather and the four adjustable straps ensure a secure and comfortable fit.
-The quick snap buckles make it really easy to use
+The quick snap adjustable buckles make it really easy to use.

 - Some reviews mention it’s fiddly to adjust

 The PetSafe Easy Walk Dog Harness is ideal for small dog owners who have a puller.
 It fits across the chest, keeping pressure away from the neck area, the quick release buckles make it easy to put on and take off and there is even a contrasting strap, so you know you have it the right way.